stoolball-england/stoolball-org-uk/Documentation/Caching.md

 When caches need to be updated immediately for all, the controller requires:

 - for individual entities, an `ICacheClearer<T>` and a call to the `ClearCacheFor` method with the object the cache needs to be cleared for
-- for match listings, an `IMatchListingCacheClearer` and a call to one of the `ClearCache` method overloads
+- for match listings, an `IMatchListingCacheClearer` and a call to one of the `ClearCache*` methods
 - for other listings, an `IListingCacheClearer<T>` and a call to the `ClearCache` method.

 ## Further caching with Examine